Brewer helps Baylor beat Vanderbilt 45-38 in Texas Bowl

+HOUSTON (AP) - Before Baylor faced Vanderbilt in the Texas Bowl on Thursday night, coach Matt Rhule asked his players to think about where they were a year ago after the team finished 1-11.

-HOUSTON (AP) - Charlie Brewer threw for 384 yards and two touchdowns, the second a tiebreaking 52-yarder in the fourth quarter, and ran for 109 yards and another score to help Baylor beat Vanderbilt 45-38 in the Texas Bowl on Thursday night.
+After taking a moment to reflect on that, the Bears returned their focus to 2018 and finished an impressive turnaround with a huge performance from quarterback Charlie Brewer in a 45-38 win.
+Brewer threw for 384 yards and two touchdowns, the second a tiebreaking 52-yarder in the fourth quarter, and ran for 109 yards and another score.

-Brewer connected with Marques Jones for the 52-yard stroke that that made it 45-38 with less than two minutes left.
-The Bears then stopped Vanderbilt on fourth-and-5 to secure the victory.
+Brewer, who was selected MVP, connected with Marques Jones for the 52-yard stroke that that made it 45-38 with less than two minutes left.
+The Bears then stopped Vanderbilt on fourth-and-5 to secure the win.

-Brewer's other touchdown pass was a 75-yarder earlier in the fourth quarter and he scored on a 1-yard run in the third quarter.
+Brewer's other touchdown pass was a 75-yarder earlier in the fourth quarter, and he scored on a 1-yard run in the third.

-The Bears finished 7-6 a year after they managed just one in coach Matt Rhule's first season.
+The Bears finished 7-6 a year after losing all but one game in Rhule's first season.

+"They've just continued to evolve every week into a good team and battled through adversity," he said.
+"They did it by working hard and working together."

+Vanderbilt coach Derek Mason raved about Brewer and was disappointed his team couldn't contain him.

+"The dual threat at the quarterback position was huge tonight," Mason said.
+"He ran as well as their running backs did.
+The reality was, he was the difference in this ballgame.
+He was able to keep drives alive with his legs and that was tough for us."

-Baylor led by 3 with about 10 1/2 minutes left when a pass intended for Denzel Mims bounced off of him as he fell in the end zone and was intercepted by Randall Haynie.
-Haynie grabbed the ball and stood on tiptoes before falling backward out of the end zone.
+Baylor led by three with about 10 1/2 minutes left when a pass intended for Denzel Mims bounced off him as he fell in the end zone and was intercepted by Randall Haynie, who grabbed the ball and stood on tiptoes before falling backward out of the end zone.

-Two plays later, Vaughn ran 66 yards to get Vanderbilt to the 1, and Khari Blasingame ran it in on the next play to put Vanderbilt up 35-31.
-The Bears regained the lead when Trestan Ebner scored on the 75-yard catch and run on the first play of the next drive.
+Two plays later, Vaughn ran 66 yards to get Vanderbilt to the 1, and Khari Blasingame ran it in on the next play to put the Commodores up 35-31.
+The Bears regained the lead when Trestan Ebner scored on a 75-yard catch and run on the first play of the next drive.

 Vanderbilt tied it on a 33-yard field goal with 3 1/2 minutes remaining.